UH–Downtown station

-UH–Downtown is a station on the METRORail Red Line in Houston, Texas (USA) and it is the former northern terminus of the Red Line, since the line was extended in late 2013.
-The station is located on top of the Main Street viaduct at the campus of the University of Houston–Downtown (UHD).
+UH–Downtown is a station on the METRORail Red Line in Houston, Texas, United States.
+It is the former northern terminus of the Red Line, since the line was extended in late 2013.
+The station is located on top of the Main Street viaduct at the campus of the University of Houston–Downtown.

-This station is located on top of the Main Street viaduct.
 Due to space limitations, it has an extremely narrow platform.
 As a result, the ticket vending machines are located on the property of the University of Houston–Downtown.

 Bus connections

 A bus stop is located just north of the platform.
 Connecting bus routes are: